 According to a DVD Commentary, that episode was actually shown at a comic-con, and when Cleveland talked about where virginity would lead, and it cut to the convention hall, the audience was laughing so hard, they couldn't hear the rest of the scene.

 No Celebrities Were Harmed: Federline Jones, Roberta's boyfriend, is quite similar to Kevin Federline.
-There is also Uncle Kevin/Auntie Momma, who is quite obviously an expy for Tyler Perry / Madea.
+Le Var "Freight Train" Brown is clearly based on NFL Hall of famer Jim Brown.
+There is also Uncle Kevin/Auntie Momma, who is quite obviously an expy for Tyler Perry's alternate persona Madea.

 No Periods, Period: Averted with Roberta which Rallo finds this out the hard way.
 It then leads to a Mistaken for Dying plot until Donna explains to Rollo that women are supposed to do that.